MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 #### Azure Virtual Network support

 Virtual Network support in Power Platform uses an Azure subnet delegation for your Power Platform environment.
-Subnets are used by workloads within the environment.
+Subnets are used by workloads within the Power Platform environment.

 Virtual Network support is used for Power Platform API workloads as the requests are short lived and optimized for a large number of requests.

 ### 2. How can you ensure a virtual network subnet or data gateway from one customer isn't used by another customer in Power Platform?

-Virtual Network support in Power Platform ensures customer privacy due to:
+Virtual Network support in Power Platform ensures customer connectivity privacy by ensuring that:

 - Virtual Network support in Power Platform uses [Azure subnet delegation](/azure/virtual-network/subnet-delegation-overview).